WithoutHaste/CraftingPrince/notes.md

 - they can select the exact materials they want
 - the total cost of those materials (based on rarity) will be shown with the item's stats

+rule ideas
+- if the number of tiles in the item is odd, all fire-effects are nullified
+- if such-and-such pattern appears in the item, it bears curse:sleep/fear/whatever (affecting the bearer)
+- if the item includes a tile of each of the 12 material types, it gains <effect>
+- if the item is made up entirely of 1 material type, it gains <effect>

 # blueprints folder

 all the "blueprints" for items that you can craft